Information regarding Less Than Full Time training (LTFT) can be found below, and the General Medical Council Position Statement here.

 Health/Disability

-For health reasons you will need to provide a letter from the Occupation Health (OH) department at your current Trust with the recommendations for you to train LTFT and how long the request is for.
+For health reasons you will need to provide a letter from the Occupation Health (OH) department at your current Trust, with their recommendations that you should train LTFT and how long the request is for.
 Pending the letter from OH you may provide a Medical Certificate from your own GP.
 Your TPD can recommend you train LTFT but you need to provide the appropriate evidence.
 Without the supporting evidence your request to train LTFT will be declined.
 The letter of support should be dated within the last three months from the date you submit your application

 Caring Responsibilities